inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "Of course power tools and alcohol don't mix.
 Everyone knows power tools aren't soluble in alcohol..."
 -- Crazy Nigel
-"Today, of course, it is considered very poor taste to use the F-word except in major motion pictures."
+"Today, of course, it is consired very poor taste to use the F-word except in major motion pictures."
 		-- Dave Barry, "$#$%#^%!^%&@%@!"
 And did those feet, in ancient times,